SCRIPTURE SHAPES DOCTRINE. DOCTRINE SHAPES OUR LIVES.

 April 13,2025

-Our approach to conversion is very different from what we see in scripture and there are many problems with the sinner’s prayer.
+Our approach to conversion is very different from what we see in scripture and there are many problems with altar calls and the sinner’s prayer.
 We have added the sinner’s prayer as an extra step in the conversion of sinners that is not found in scripture.
-The altar call and sinner’s prayer are modern methods that were developed in the Revivalism movement that was born in the Great Awakenings and solidified through the writings of Charles Finney and the revival tactics, or what he called “new measures”.[4]
-These “sacraments” of Revivalism were further developed in the evangelical crusades of the nineteenth and twentieth centuries.
-Those converted in these altar calls have become known as “decisions” across evangelical groups which became the metric by which the success of an evangelical event is measured.
-In many events or church services in the Revivalist movement, people are not required to come forward to ask how to be saved but are asked to remain in their seat, “bow their heads and close their eyes,” and merely repeat the sinner’s prayer after the pastor or evangelist.
-After this ritual is complete, the preacher asks anyone who repeats the prayer to raise their hands and then declares them to be Christians without ever even speaking to them.
+The altar call and sinner’s prayer are modern methods that were developed in the Revivalism movement that was born in the Great Awakenings and solidified through the writings of Charles Finney and his revival tactics, or what he called “new measures”.[4]
+These “sacraments” of Revivalism were further developed in the evangelical crusades of the nineteenth and twentieth centuries by D.L.
+Moody and Billy Graham.
+Those converted in these altar calls have become known as “decisions” across evangelical groups being the metric by which the success of an evangelical event is measured.
+While in Finney’s methodology, the convert was asked to come forward and sit on the “anxious seat,” the altar call has evolved so that in many revivals the converts are not required to come forward to ask how to be saved.
+Instead, they are asked to remain in their seat, “bow their heads and close their eyes,” and merely repeat the sinner’s prayer after the pastor or evangelist.
+After this ritual is complete, the preacher asks anyone who repeated the prayer to raise their hands and declares them to be Christians without ever even speaking to them.
 Each one of those hands is counted as a “decision.”
 I am not saying that God has not worked through these tactics, but just because God has worked through them does not make them right.
 These tactics are dangerous.
 Many times, they depend on emotional manipulation that comes through music and passionate preaching.
-These methods have led to so many false conversions as people will go the rest of their life thinking they are saved because they repeated a prayer.
-More have doubted their own salvation because they have asked if they meant what they prayed when they were saved.
+These methods have led to so many false conversions and people will go the rest of their life thinking they are saved because they repeated a prayer.
+Even more have doubted their own salvation because they question how much they “meant” their own prayer.

-In later essays I will explain more on God’s working in baptism.
-We must begin by understanding how we have erred in replacing the work of God in baptism.
-When we add the Sinner’s Prayer as an extra step of coming into the faith, we create a false dichotomy between our salvation and baptism.
+In later essays I will explain more on God’s working in baptism and begin looking at individual passages of scripture.
+Firstly, we Baptists must begin by understanding how we have erred in replacing the work of God in baptism.
+When we add the sinner’s prayer as an extra step of coming into the faith, we create a false dichotomy between our salvation and baptism.
 In our minds, our conversion is what happens in our prayer and then our baptism comes later to show what God did in that prayer.
 The scriptural witness is that baptism is an integral part of the conversion process through which God works in us.
 It is God who has given us baptism in His Word, not man.
 Our goal is not to undermine what God has given, but to understand how God has chosen to work through this wonderful gift of baptism.

 [1] At the 2024 Southern Baptist Convention, motions were made to incorporate the Apostles’ Creed and the Nicene Creed into the Baptist Faith and Message 2000.
 There is a lot of resistance against adopting these creeds into our confession.
 Most of the resistance stems out of a “no creed but the Bible” view.
 Yet, there is still a large group who do not want to adopt the creed because of the line that says, “I acknowledge one baptism for the remission of sins.”
 They find this language uncomfortable because they are afraid of what it teaches.
 They teach that Peter is saying we are to be baptized because we have been forgiven of our sins as it is very common for Baptists to change the “for” in Peter’s response to “because of” as they claim a causal use of εἰς.
 Thus, Acts 2:38 would then read, “Repent and be baptized every one of you in the name of Jesus Christ because of the forgiveness of your sins.”